 - Finally, call a lawyer.
 The sooner you have an attorney on your side, the better off you will be.
 Your attorney will protect your rights and deal with the insurance companies on your behalf.

 What if the insurance company offers me a settlement right away?

 Do not accept it until you have talked to a lawyer.
 Insurance companies — even your own — are more concerned with their own bottom lines than they are with help you recover.
 Many offer low settlements assuming accident victims will unknowingly accept them.
 Don’t fall into this trap.

 Personal injury lawyers work on contingency fee basis, which means you won’t pay anything unless your lawyer successfully recovers compensation for you.
 If your lawyer does obtain compensation for you, the attorneys’ fees will come out of the final settlement.
 In short, you won’t pay anything out of pocket.

 Get More Answers To Your Truck Accident Questions In A Free Consultation

-If you have more questions about your specific situation or just want to meet one of our attorneys, please call our office in Covington at 859-757-4926 or toll free at 866-959-1943.
+If you have more questions about your specific situation or just want to meet one of our Covington truck accident attorneys, please call our office in Covington at 859-291-9900.
 You may also complete an online contact form.
 We serve clients throughout Northern Kentucky.